Should you put a photo on a Swiss CV?

 • Salary Expectations: Save for the interview.
 Including them may make it harder to negotiate later on.

-5. Making a Strong First Impression with Your CV
+Making a Strong First Impression with Your CV

 When it comes to CV writing, small details can make a big difference.
 By thoughtfully considering what to include and what to leave out, you present a professional, polished and appropriate resume that stands out to Swiss employers.
+Grab a copy of my CV workbook with more advice here.

 Ready to transform your CV and stand out in the Swiss job market?